A lith print of a cathedral wall in Ely, Cambridegshire. Author: Slawek Dejneka

 The lit wall in 1000-years old church in Duxford

 ...in a church that is redundant and not in use by the Church of England, is beautiful and the light on the wall accentuates its long history.
-Light on the wall makes this space special and draws our attention to details on the wall.
+Light on the wall makes this space special and draws our attention to details on it.

 Gallery

-A lit wall in a 1000-years old, beach stones and old cutlery..
+A lit wall in a 1000-years old church, beach stones and an old cutlery..